 - Deliverability: project timeframe, partners and collaborators

 - Impact: who will benefit from your project and how so?
 How will you measure it?
 Value for money

-- WAF reserves the right to prioritise proposals that fill existing gaps in provision.
+NOTE: WAF reserves the right to prioritise proposals that fill existing gaps in provision.

 All applications must embrace equality of opportunity and professionalism.
 By professionalism we mean, for example, undertaking risk assessments, having a safeguarding policy in place and recognising the need for artists to be paid for their work (though this can be valued in kind).